AZ (rapper): 2002–2007: Aziatic, A.W.O.L. and The Format

 AZ's fourth album Aziatic features a duet between AZ and long-time friend and collaborator, Nas, "The Essence", which was nominated for a Grammy Award for Best Rap Performance by a Duo or Group.
 The album was mostly well received by critics, one such positive review from Brad Mills at Allmusic, states:

 "AZ has been looked upon to do amazing things with his music.
 Has he lived up to those high expectations on this album he has from start to finish.
 The beats on this album are complex, inventive, and almost perfectly suited for AZ's style of rhyming.
 He's carefully crafted this album rather than slapped it together overnight to meet his quota, and it shows.
 It helps immensely that he's brought along people like DR Period, Az Izz, Nas, and Buckwild, but they don't outshine the younger AZ as he holds his own well.
 AZ has come up with his best work in a long time on this album."

-A.W.O.L., his fifth album, was released on September 6, 2005.
-A.W.O.L. is the first AZ album released on his own imprint, Quiet Money Records.
+On September 6, 2005, A.W.O.L., his fifth album, was released, becoming the first AZ album to be released on his own imprint, Quiet Money Records.

 AZ's sixth studio album The Format features production from Lil' Fame of M.O.P., Face Defeat, Emile, J. Cardim, Phonte, Statik Selektah and DJ Premier.
 The album's lead single is its title track "The Format", which was produced by DJ Premier, with "Vendetta" as its B-Side.
 The Format also features the bonus track "Royal Salute", a retaliation to 50 Cent's song "What If" which included a line aimed at AZ.
-On October 7, 2007, Quiet Money released The Format (Special Edition), adding six bonus tracks including "Royal Salute."
+On October 7, 2007, Quiet Money released The Format (Special Edition), adding six bonus tracks including "Royal Salute".